OOPMan/XBOFS.win/docs/device_contributor_guide.md

 ## Data Capture

-01. Plug in your controller.
+01. Plug in your **XBO Fight Stick**.
 It is also recommended to unplug any other controllers
 02. Confirm the controller is detected correctly using *Device Manager*

     ![](images/device_contributor_guide/data_capture/01.jpg)